Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Description of Dataset
 -----------------------------------
 The dataset comprises a comprehensive collection of groundwater monitoring sites, spanning a significant temporal range from as early as December 29, 1899, but is overwhelmingly composed of younger data.
-More than half of the sites and records are measured after the mid-late 2000s, as shown in the figure below.
+More than half of the sites and records are measured after the mid-late 2000s, as shown in figure 1.
 The cumulative number of sites and records shown by data source is available in the supplementary material and `GitHub repository <https://github.com/Komanawa-Solutions-Ltd/komanawa-nz-depth-to-water>`_.

 .. figure:: ../_static/cumulative_n_records.png
    :alt: Cumulative number of records by source
    :align: center

-   The growth in the number of sites and records over time
+   Figure 1.
+The growth in the number of sites and records over time (note sites without a valid date not included in plot)

-A statistical summary of the dataset is provided below.
+A statistical summary of the dataset is provided in Table 2.

 .. include:: ../tables/full_dataset_summary.rst